$G_2'$-Slodowy Slices I: Geometric Structures: Introduction

 The parallelism of the pencils and a maximum principle for the Hitchin system allow us to reduce the desired transversality condition on $\dev$ to an explicit, but tedious, computation.

-In fact, the previous constructions of \cite{CTT19} using maximal spacelike surfaces can be reinterpreted as the construction of a parallel distribution of planes, constructed completely analogously.
+In fact, the previous work of \cite{CTT19} using maximal spacelike surfaces to build geometric structures can be reinterpreted through a parallel distribution of planes constructed analogously.
 Similarly, for Hitchin representations in $\SL(3,\R)$, geometric structures modeled on $\mathbb{RP}^2$ or on the space of full flags $\Flag(\R^3)$ can be described by the corresponding affine sphere, and equivalently by parallel distributions of planes.
 We give more details in Appendix \ref{Appendix:Unified}.

-This general strategy was used in \cite{DB25}, but in that case problems (a) and (b), the geometry and topology of the fiber, are essentially trivial.
+A similar strategy was used in \cite{DB25}, but in that case problems (a) and (b), the geometry and topology of the fiber, are essentially trivial.
 However, in that work, studying $G=\SL(3,\R)$ and $X=\Flag(\R^3)$, problem (c), understanding how the bases of pencil move, is handled alongside an even stronger property, (d) the Anosov property, by relating the moving codimension two bases of pencils with the \emph{nestedness} of certain codimension one submanifolds.
 In this way, the Anosov property in \cite{DB25} is verified simultaneously alongside the construction of the geometric structure.
-Thus, the problems faced and results obtained are different from the present setting.
+Thus, the problems faced and results obtained in that work are different from those presently.